Newstead House and Substation Conservation Project

 Protecting, conserving and investing in heritage places and their stories plays an important role in creating community identity, sustaining local economies and contributing to Queensland’s cultural heritage tourism industry.

-The Queensland Government has committed over $5 million for remedial works to conserve Newstead House, Brisbane’s oldest surviving European home.
+The Queensland Government committed over $5 million for remedial works to conserve Newstead House, Brisbane’s oldest surviving European home.

 Newstead House was first built in 1846, and later significantly extended, and demonstrates aspects of the early period of European settlement in Queensland.
 The adjoining substation, the former Brisbane Tramways Substation No. 5, is important in demonstrating the pattern of Queensland’s industrial development.